ShashankKumbhare/DSP2019FALL/homework/Homework 2/readme.md

 2437143136632 2437143136632
 ```
 Explanation:
-a = [5] : This creates a new pointer 'a' which points towards id of list-object '[ ]' containing an element '5'.
-list(a) : This creates a new list-object '[ ]' containg the elements of iterable-object towards which 'a' is pointing.
+a[:] : This creates an iterable-object of the type towards which 'a' is pointing.
+In this case, the new iterable-object created would be a tuple-object since 'a' is pointing towards a tuple-object ( ).
-b = list(a) : This creates a new pointer 'b' which points towards a list-object '[ ]' contaning the elements of iterable-object towards which 'a' is pointing.
+b = a[:] : This also creates a new pointer 'b' which points towards a tuple-object '[ ]' contaning all the elements of a tuple '[ ]' towards which 'a' is pointing.
-Notice that 'a' and list(a) are not the same object, since list(a) creates a new list-object.
+Notice that 'a' and a[:] are the same object, since tuple(a) creates a new tuple-object.
 Hence the output.

 ## <p align="center">```Problem 3: ```</p>